Skip to content

 Use Caution with Cutting Tools: Operate cutting tools carefully and follow proper techniques to avoid accidents.

-Beware of Hazards: Be aware of potential hazards such as lead-based paint, asbestos, or chemicals that may be present in certain scrap metal items.
+Beware of Hazards: Be aware of potential hazards such as lead-based paint, asbestos, or chemicals that may be present in certain non-ferrious metal scrap items.

-Store and Dispose of Scrap Properly: Keep scrap metal in designated containers, away from public access.
+Store and Dispose of Scrap Properly: Keep non-ferrious metal scrap in designated containers, away from public access.
 Dispose of hazardous waste according to local regulations.

 Maximizing Your Recycling Efforts